The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 - Whether your plan has a deductible.
 With a deductible, you pay for the full cost of your medication until you’ve met the deductible amount.

-- Whether you qualify for additional subsidies.
+- Whether you qualify for extra subsidies.
 There are programs available to help people with limited incomes pay prescription drug costs.
-Learn how you can get assistance.
+Learn how you may be able to qualify to get help.

 What is the "donut hole"?